Claudye/socialsharer/README.md

 PHP package to share links on social networks in a simple and fast way.

+### Features

+- Share on all social networks (sms, copy-paste, gmail etc.)
+- Share on specially on some networks like whatsapp, facebook
+- Support JavaScript Sharing API
+- Ability to style the buttons as desired.

 ### Installation
 - First you need to have [composer](https://getcomposer.org/download/) installed
 - Go to the root of your project